Economic Justice Initiative Overview

 For more information, contact the Economic Justice program by telephone at (850) 425-2749.

-Housing Links and Resources
+Resources for Advocates / Housing Links and Resources

 Accessing safe and affordable housing is a consistent barrier for survivors.
 Below are helpful links to address the housing needs of survivors.
 However, training and technical assistance specific to housing is available through FCADV’s Economic Justice program.
 For more information, contact the Economic Justice program by telephone at (850) 425-2749.